 Connect2Help211 has extensive information in their database about food resources, and we would like to make this information more easily available by smart phone.
 We are working with the City of Indianapolis, LevelUp Design, and Connect2Help211 to develop an app that will allow people to quickly find the nearest food pantry, congregate meal site, or other food resource on their phones, as well as determining eligibility for federal nutrition programs, including SNAP, WIC, school meals, and summer meals.

 Semi trucks carrying loads of food often have to offload the food quickly if it is rejected by the purchaser, a truck breaks down, or a load is overweight.
 Instead of letting those loads end up in the dump, we have created FoodDropIN.org to direct truck drivers to local sites where they can donate the food.
-We have recently expanding beyond the Greater Indianapolis area to include food banks across the state.
+Food Drop is operating throughout the state of Indiana.

 There are nearly 200 food pantries in Indianapolis, operating with very limited coordination and support.
 IHN convened the first Pantry Summit in March 2018 and is continuing efforts to help pantries strengthen their operations.
-The second Pantry Summit will be held March 2019.
+The third annual Pantry Summit will be held March 2020.

 SNAP Challenges | Navigators